sashakid/ios-guide/README.md

 _Плюсы_

 * Can provide an easy way to sync information between two objects.
 For example, a model and a view.
-* Allows us to respond to state changes inside objects that we did not create, and don’t have ac-cess to alter the implementations of (SKD objects).
+* Allows us to respond to state changes inside objects that we did not create, and don’t have access to alter the implementations of (SKD objects).
 * Can provide us with the new value and previous value of the property we are observing.
 * Can use key paths to observe properties, thus nested objects can be observed.
 * Complete abstraction of the object being observed, as it does not need any extra code to allow it to be observed.